 Winter | Every 14 – 21 days |

-Cape honeysuckle prefers consistently moist soil but is somewhat drought tolerant once established.
+Cape honeysuckle prefers consistently moist soil, but is somewhat drought tolerant once established.

 Should You Fertilize?